Missouri State High School Activities Association: History

 The organization was formed in 1926 when the constitution was approved and adopted, and MSHSAA set its residence in Columbia.
 "By the close of the 1926-27 school year...472 schools [had] joined the association."
 MSHSAA's first focus was to ensure uniform eligibility requirements and "control abuses that were creeping into" Missouri athletics.
-In 1949, MSHSAA shifted its cause from solely athletics to include activities; the acronym stayed the same, but the name was officially changed.
+In 1949, MSHSAA expanded its focus from solely athletics to include other activities such as band, drama, and speech/debate; the acronym stayed the same, but the name was officially changed.
 The organization continued to evolve, and in 1956, the board adopted a program that would aim to use high school activities to educate students in a more holistic way.

-Its first final was in boys' basketball, held that year at Washington University in St. Louis.
-MSHSAA removed the color barrier in 1952, allowing schools from the MNIAA (Missouri Negro Interscholastic Athletic Association) to join.
-In the late 1960s, the group unified football tournaments (previously only held locally) to form the Show-Me Bowl that exists today.
+The first state final under MSHSAA auspices was in boys' basketball, held in 1926 at Rothwell Gymnasium on the Mizzou campus; track and tennis finals would follow later that year.
+MSHSAA removed the color barrier in 1952, allowing schools from the MNIAA (Missouri Negro Interscholastic Athletic Association) to join; many of these schools would later consolidate with formerly whites-only schools.
+In 1968, the group unified football tournaments (previously only held locally) to form the Show-Me Bowl that exists today.
+Girls' sports were first sanctioned by MSHSAA in 1972, when eight regional playoffs for basketball were held; a full state championship was added the following year.

-School classification
+Classifications

 MSHSAA's member schools are organized into groups based on enrollment, with Class 1 being the smallest.
 In 11-man football the largest is Class 6, comprising the largest 32 schools based on enrollment.
 Schools wishing to play 8-man football must have an enrollment smaller than 200 total students.
 Boys' and girls' basketball were expanded to six classes in 2020, and baseball was moved to six classes in 2022.
 Class 6 schools are those with 1,059 students and above; while Class 1 schools are those with 119 students and below.
 Prior to 2003, the classes were divided into four classes from "A" to "AAAA" (popularly referred to as "1A" to "4A").